Your No.1 Choice For Parish Notice Boards in Bridgend

 Parish Notice Board Manufacturers In Bridgend

-Our head office is in Kendal, The Lake District, and we have installation teams throughout England and this allows us to cover the entire mainland UK including Bridgend.
-So get in touch with us at Noticeboard Online and make an enquiry today.
-In addition to your Parish Notice Board being sophisticated, it will help you deliver the warmth, professionalism, and hospitality of your Parish.
+Our head office is in Kendal, The Lake District, and we have installation teams throughout Wales and this allows us to cover the entire mainland UK including Bridgend.
+So contact us with us at Noticeboard Online and find out more today.
+In addition to your Parish Notice Board being made from only premium components, it will help you showcase the warmth, professionalism, and hospitality of your Parish.

 We offer a comprehensive fully insured national installation service including Bridgend.

-We complete as much work as possible off-site, ensuring the job is completed in the shortest amount of time.
+Our team will complete as much work as possible off-site, to minimise disruption.
 Our installation teams are highly experienced, and we understand the need for the work to be quick, quiet, clean and safe.

 All of our installation teams have PASMA and IPAF certificates for working at height and always adhere to our company Health & Safety procedures.
 We are members of the Safe Contractors Accreditation Scheme and are fully conversant with the recent DDA requirements.

-Bridgend (; Welsh: Pen-y-bont ar Ogwr or just Pen-y-bont, meaning “the stop of the (or the main) bridge upon the Ogmore”) is a town in Bridgend County Borough in Wales, 20 miles (32 km) west of the capital Cardiff and 20 miles (32 km) east of Swansea.
-The river crossed by the indigenous bridge, which gave the town its name, is the River Ogmore, but the River Ewenny furthermore passes to the south of the town.
+Bridgend (; Welsh: Pen-y-bont ar Ogwr or just Pen-y-bont, meaning “the fade away of the (or the main) bridge upon the Ogmore”) is a town in Bridgend County Borough in Wales, 20 miles (32 km) west of the capital Cardiff and 20 miles (32 km) east of Swansea.
+The river crossed by the native bridge, which gave the town its name, is the River Ogmore, but the River Ewenny furthermore passes to the south of the town.

-Historically a part of Glamorgan, Bridgend has greatly expanded in size previously the forward 1980s – the 2001 census recorded a population of 39,429 for the town and the 2011 census reported that the Bridgend Local Authority had a population of 139,200 – up from 128,700 in 2001.
+Historically a part of Glamorgan, Bridgend has greatly expanded in size previously the yet to be 1980s – the 2001 census recorded a population of 39,429 for the town and the 2011 census reported that the Bridgend Local Authority had a population of 139,200 – up from 128,700 in 2001.
 This 8.2% increase was the largest addition in Wales except for Cardiff.
-The town is undergoing a redevelopment project, with the town middle mainly pedestrianised and ongoing works including Brackla Street Centre redevelopment to Bridgend Shopping Centre, Rhiw Car Park redevelopment, ongoing public realm improvements and the restructure of the Bridgend Life Centre and demolition of Sunnyside offices to accommodate a large retirement complex.
+The town is undergoing a redevelopment project, with the town centre mainly pedestrianised and ongoing works including Brackla Street Centre redevelopment to Bridgend Shopping Centre, Rhiw Car Park redevelopment, ongoing public realm improvements and the upgrade of the Bridgend Life Centre and demolition of Sunnyside offices to accommodate a large retirement complex.